Search Menu Globe Arrow Right Close

 The 24-hour probe study measures the pH (acid level) in your food pipe (esophagus).
 It is often done along with the monitoring of nonacid and air regurgitation in a 24-hour pH/impedance probe study.

-For the 24-hour probe study, your healthcare provider will insert a thin tube into your nose.
+There are two ways to do a 24-hour probe study.
+In one way, your healthcare provider inserts a thin tube into your nose.
 The tube goes down into your esophagus.
-The tube will have multiple sensors on it.
+The tube has multiple sensors on it.
 The sensors read your pH levels and the location of both air and liquid in your esophagus as it flows up from your stomach.
+A wire is attached to the tube in your nose.
+It carries data from the sensors to a portable recorder that you wear with a strap.

 Once the tube is in place, you can go home.
 You will keep the tube in for 1 day.
-But you will be able to do most of your normal activities while you have the tube in place.
+You will be able to do most of your normal activities while you have the tube in place.

 After 24 hours, your healthcare provider will remove the tube and sensors.
 Your healthcare provider will check the information to see if you have GERD.